tomiok/tomiok/README.md

 ### Hi there 👋 my name is Tomas and I am from Argentina, happy to see you here.

+- 🚀 Building a new anon-friendly descentralized chat platform.
+Stay tuned.

 - 🔭 I’m currently working in Google, mostly with Go and running a (gopher) [youtube channel](https://youtube.com/tomaslingotti), I am actively uploading videos with tips, techniques, new frameworks, patterns and so on, all the content in the channel is in Spanish.
 I am glad to receive feedback or new topics for my videos!.